mperesson/nsjail-python-runner/README.md

 # NSJail Python runner

-A small FLask service that allow Python code execution in a restricted space using NSJail.
+A small Flask service that allow Python code execution in a restricted space using NSJail.

 ### Requirements:
 * Docker